Is This Not Real Magic?: Viewership

 According to market research company Parrot Analytics, which looks at consumer engagement in consumer research, streaming, downloads, and on social media, She-Hulk: Attorney at Law dropped one spot to No. 3 on the digital originals U.S. rankings for the week ending September 9, 2022.
 The series experienced an 8.4% decrease in demand expressions during the week of its fourth episode, leaving it with 35.5 times the demand of an average series.
 In the breakout show ranking for the same week, which tracks the most in-demand series that have premiered in the past 100 days, the series had 32 times the average series demand, competing with major new releases like House of the Dragon and The Lord of the Rings: The Rings of Power.
 Nielsen Media Research, which records streaming viewership on U.S. television screens, She-Hulk: Attorney at Law was the fifth-most watched original series across streaming services for the week of September 5–11, 2022, with 493 million minutes watched, a 4% increase from the previous week.
 The streaming aggregator Reelgood, which monitors real-time data from 5 million users in the U.S. for original and acquired streaming programs and movies across subscription video-on-demand (SVOD) and ad-supported video-on-demand (AVOD) services, reported that it was the ninth most-streamed program overall for the week ending September 9, 2022.
 Whip Media, which tracks viewership data for the more than 21 million worldwide users of its TV Time app, calculated that She-Hulk: Attorney at Law was the second most-streamed original series in the U.S. for the week ending September 11, 2022.

 Critical response

 Critics praised Benedict Wong's character in the episode and his chemistry with Patty Guggenheim's Madisynn.

-The review aggregator website Rotten Tomatoes reports a 87% approval rating with an average rating of 7.40/10, based on 119 reviews.
+The review aggregator website Rotten Tomatoes reports an 87% approval rating with an average rating of 7.40/10, based on 119 reviews.
 The site's critical consensus reads, "'Is This Not Real Magic?' pulls off a neat trick by solidifying She-Hulks narrative momentum while being a delightfully self-contained lark."